 - Banking and Insurance: There is an increase in service tax by 3%.
 The service tax on banking service and insurance was pegged at 15%, which is now replaced by GST of 18%.

-- Holidays: Mitali stays in a hotel, and the stay for a day-night costs her Rs.
+- Holidays: Mitali stays in a hotel, and then stays for day-night costs her Rs.
 8000.
-The pre-GST period, would have included service tax + luxury tax, ranging between 19% and 25% as per the state luxury tax.
+The pre-GST period would have included service tax + luxury tax, ranging between 19% and 25% as per the state luxury tax.
 Thus, the total tax amount would have ranged between Rs.
 1520 and Rs.
 2000.
 After GST, any tariff over Rs.
-7,500 will attract 28% tax, thus causing tax amount to be Rs.
+7,500 will attract 28% tax, thus causing the tax amount to be Rs.
 2,100.
-Thus, higher tier hotels would be more expensive for people.
+Thus, higher-tier hotels would be more expensive for people.
 Post GST, hotels charging tariff between Rs.
 1,000 and Rs.
 2,500 will attract 12% GST and tariff between Rs.
 2,500 and Rs.
 7,500 will attract 18% GST.
-Thus, lower tier hotels would be cheaper for customers.
+Thus, lower-tier hotels would be cheaper for customers.

 - Restaurant Bills: Before GST was applicable, Prateek visited a restaurant and bought a meal of Rs.
 1000, with an applicable VAT of 12.5%, service tax as 6%, thus the total excess to be paid over 1000 rupees, was Rs.
 185. But, after GST implementation, the tax on the bill accounts for 18%, which means, the tax amount on Rs.
 1000 bill would be Rs.
 180. Thus, there is no substantial difference in pricing here.

-The above examples will help you understand the impact of GST on common man in a simpler manner.
+The above examples will help you understand the impact of GST on the common man in a simpler manner.
 The impact on pricing due to additional credits and reduced cost of supply are two separate aspects.
-Goods and services tax shall bring greater transparency in taxation regime in India and enhance compliance levels for creating common playing field for businesses and levelling the central and local taxes accountably.
+Goods and services tax shall bring greater transparency to the taxation regime in India and enhance compliance levels for creating a common playing field for businesses and levelling the central and local taxes accountably.

-GST has definitely changed the earlier tax regime taxation, which was production-based, to now- consumption based system.
-The common man, in the long-run would be benefited from GST in terms of infrastructure and economic growth of the country, and a lot more.
+GST has definitely changed the earlier tax regime taxation, which was production-based, to now- a consumption-based system.
+The common man, in the long run, would be benefited from GST in terms of infrastructure and economic growth of the country, and a lot more.